krobelus/rate-experiments/thesis.md

   when performing the failed inference check.
 - `pivot`: This specifies the pivot literal.

-The absence of a witness means that a RUP check failed.
-If the lemma is the empty clause, a witness is never needed, since the empty clause cannot be RAT.
+If the lemma is the empty clause, no witness is necessary, since the empty clause cannot be RAT.
+Additionally, if the `proof_step` is omitted, no witness is necessary either.

 \paragraph{Semantics} Our tool `sick-check` verifies SICK certificates that fulfill below properties.